Why Mango is our National fruit

 Mangos, preferred for their sweet squeeze and brilliant tones worldwide, are plentiful in nutrients A, C, and D.

-In the Gurucharitra Adhyay number 38, there is a reference by Shree Narsimha Sarasvati of the Mango tree in chapter 38 as Amraphal.
+In the Gurucharitra Adhyay number 38, there is a reference by Shree Narasimha Sarasvati to the Mango tree in chapter 38 as Amraphal.

 Depiction of Mango in India

-Mango fruit is accessible in various sizes, going from 10 to 25 cm long and 7 to 12 cm in width.
+Mango fruit is accessible in various sizes, ranging from 10 to 25 cm long and 7 to 12 cm wide.

 Regarding weight, a solitary ripe mango can be as weighty as 2.5 kg.